younes-holonomic/IAOS-Architectural-Standard-for-Substrate-Engineering/doctrine/05_Adjudication_Stack.md

 (Where Humans Destroy Trust)
 Human reactions to Level 7 (budget edits, deletions, panic decisions, prompt churn).
 Everything here flows back to Level 0, often creating volatility that degrades Level 2.

-**Summary:** Without Substrate Engineering, the substrate, the entire stack works against the enterprise.
+**Summary:** Without AI Substrate Engineering, the substrate, the entire stack works against the enterprise.
 Not because the AI is malicious, but because the entity is not machine-legible.